glennj/exercism.io/julia/anagram/README.md

 # Anagram

+Welcome to Anagram on Exercism's Julia Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

+An anagram is a rearrangement of letters to form a new word.
-Given a word and a list of possible anagrams, select the correct sublist.
+Given a word and a list of candidates, select the sublist of anagrams of the given word.

 Given `"listen"` and a list of candidates like `"enlists" "google" "inlets" "banana"` the program should return a list containing `"inlets"`.

 ## Source

+### Created by

+- @andrej-makarov-skrt

+### Contributed to by

+- @cmcaine
+- @SaschaMann

+### Based on

-Inspired by the Extreme Startup game [https://github.com/rchatley/extreme_startup](https://github.com/rchatley/extreme_startup)
+Inspired by the Extreme Startup game - https://github.com/rchatley/extreme_startup

-## Version compatibility
-This exercise has been tested on Julia versions >=1.0.

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.